openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 ```

 You can verify the edge router is listening by finding the value of `$ZITI_EDGE_ROUTER_HOSTNAME:$ZITI_EDGE_ROUTER_PORT`.
-Again this will default to using `$(hostname)` as the host name and port 3022.
+Again, this will default to using `$(hostname)` as the host name and port 3022.
 Make sure port 3022 is available before
 trying to start the edge router.

 ## Testing Your Overlay